 The next evolution of the service station became one of the most popular.
 Known as the house or cottage design, these stations blended into business districts and the fringes of residential neighborhoods.
 Exterior design styles varied, but most of the service station interiors were similar.
 They contained small offices, a couple of small storage rooms, and restrooms for the public.
 The entrance to the men’s restroom was located inside, and an exterior entrance to the ladies room was typically located at the back of the station.
 Hand-cranked oil dispensers were installed at the center of the main shop, along with a few chairs and a stove for heat.

 Many of the house and cottage style service stations were prefabricated.
-Oil companies could select one of the several standardized buildings, or custom design a building for a company’s exclusive use.
+Oil companies could select one of the several standardized building plans, or custom design a building for that company’s exclusive use.
 Pure Oil was the first to adopt an English cottage look with white stucco exteriors and steep, end-gabled roofs tiled in blue.
 Phillips 66 and Sinclair also adopted the English cottage look.
 Standard Oil and Beacon Refining Company preferred a colonial design with brick exteriors and stately columns.
 A simpler, but highly-recognizable custom brick and tiled roof motif was chosen by Gulf Refining Company, while Ventura Refining Company and Texaco both assumed a Spanish Mission style for their stations.
 Each of these styles could be seen throughout Minnesota .

 One of the most charming examples of the English cottage-style service station can be found in Canby.
 Oscar Lundring independently owned and operated the Sinclair Oil Company service station at the corner of First Street and Oscar Avenue.
 Built in 1926, the station was a departure from typical Sinclair stations that featured a brick exterior, steeply-pitched gable roof, and no canopies.
 Lundring’s station was covered in stucco and boasted a low-pitched, jerkinhead gabled roof covered in irregularly cut shingles laid to curve at the eaves and corners to resemble heavy thatching.
 Decorative elements included an eyebrow dormer with fanlight window, arched windows and doorways, shutters, and window boxes for flowers.